 - Students must be admitted/enrolled in a degree or certificate program.

 The following requirements are for all federal financial aid programs.
 Students are considered to be making Satisfactory Academic Progress and will be eligible for federal financial aid at EWC as long as all three of the following requirements are met at the end of each semester:

-Students must, at a minimum, completed at least 67% of all attempted courses overall.
+Students must, at a minimum, successfully complete at least 67% of attempted courses overall.
 This calculation is performed by dividing the number of cumulative credits earned by the cumulative credits attempted.

 Students must maintain at least a 2.0 average.

 Students who have completed a degree or certificate will be considered to have reached Maximum Time Frame and aid will be suspended pending appeal approval.

 Students must complete a degree or certificate program in no more than 150% of the average length of their program.
 Time frame limitations include all credits pursued, earned, dropped, repeated and failed.
 All applicable transfer hours accepted by EWC count as hours attempted as well as hours earned.
 All credit hours are counted regardless of whether the student received financial aid.

 Students who change programs or pursue additional degrees are likely to reach Maximum Time Frame and aid will be suspended pending approval of an appeal.
 If an appeal is approved, only courses required for degree/certificate completion can be funded.